Daichisan/power-shell-custom-display/README.md

 1. Get the PowerShell for FREE from [MS Store](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701)
 2. Get the Visual Studio Code for FREE from [Visual Studio Code](https://code.visualstudio.com/)
-3. In the Terminal copy
+3. In the PowerShell paste
    ```js
    code $profile
    ```